romainsacchi/carculator/docs/introduction.rst

 ``carculator`` is a parameterized model that allows to generate and characterize life cycle inventories for different vehicle configurations, according to selected:

-* powertrain technologies (8): petrol engine, diesel engine, electric motor, hybrid, etc.,
+* powertrain technologies (9): petrol engine, diesel engine, electric motor, hybrid, plugin-hybrid, etc.,
-* year of operation (2): 2017, 2040 (with the possibility to interpolate in between)
+* year of operation (2): 2000, 2010, 2017, 2040 (with the possibility to interpolate in between, and up to 2050)
 * and sizes (7): Mini, Large, etc.

+The methodology used to develop `carculator` is explained in:
+carculator: an open-source tool for prospective environmental and economic life cycle assessment of vehicles.
+When, Where and How can battery-electric vehicles help reduce greenhouse gas emissions?
+Romain Sacchi, Christian Bauer, Brian Cox, Christopher Mutel Environmental Modelling and Software (2020, submitted)

 At the moment, the tool has a focus on passenger cars.